 We are an organization for mental health clinicians who share an interest in psychoanalytic research, theory, and practice.
 We offer continuing education events, reading groups, a supervision/consultation group, an active email referral list, office space listings, and more.

-Click below to join our mailing list, and email us at Admin@mappsych.org if you would like to join our referral listserv and/or our discussion listserv.
+Click below to join our mailing list, and email us at Admin@mappsych.org if you would like to join our referral and discussion listserv.